CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 ## Comparision to [the official release](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot)

 Single Path One Shot NAS provides an elegent idea to effortlessly search for optimized subnet structures, under different model size/latency constraints, with single time supernet training and multiple times low-cost searching procedures.
 The flexibility and efficiency of this approach can benefit to many pratical senarios where a neural network model needs to be deployed across platforms.
-With the aid of approach, manually tuning the structures to meet different hardware constraits can be avoided.
+With the aid of this approach, manually tuning the structures to meet different hardware constraits can be avoided.
 Unfortunately, the author hasn't released this valuable Supernet Training and Searching parts yet.
 This repo makes up for the missing of them.

 | Model                                 | Official    | This repo   |